lf-edge/eve/docs/DEVICE-CONNECTIVITY.md

 the edge-node, not globally.
 Additionally, (predefined or user-defined) "shared" labels are not unique and the same label can be assigned to multiple ports.
-This is currently used to reference and attach multiple ports into a local network instance.
+This is currently used to reference and attach multiple ports into a local or a switch network instance.
 Also, IP route with multiple possible paths may reference a group of suitable output ports using an adapter shared label.

 ### Physical network ports